vc-dollysanchaniya/speedoptimization/README.md

 <h3>Add Send E-Mail detail in ENV file</h3>

 <p>Please setup your mail credentail in env file beacuse you got the mail about password.</p>
-<p> Your unlock website password , you can get only via eamil so please add mail details in ENV file</p>
+<p> Your unlock website password , you can get only via E-Mail so please add Mail details in ENV file</p>

 <h1>How It's Work ?</h1>